azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

 git status
 ```

-> If you see files in the *node_modules* directory, you probably omitted the `--git` on the Express Generator command earlier.
+> You should see all your application files listed in green text.
+If you see files in the *node_modules* directory, you probably omitted the `--git` on the Express Generator command earlier.

 The source files are now ["staged"](https://git-scm.com/about/staging-area) in Git.
 The next step is to commit them to the repo.